NoharOSP/Perfect_Works_Build/README.md

 - Thor GWhip: Add Wind Element
 - Sonic GWhip: Change effect to ‘Decrease foe’s Defense by 10% on hit’
 - Magnetic Coat: Can be purchased at Shevat and Yggdrasil III (Disc 2)
 - Power Magic: Ether Amp +7 > +10.
-Can be purchased at the Anima Dungeons and Merkava (first trip).
+Can be purchased at the Anima Dungeons and Merkabah (first trip).

 ### New items:

 - CrossPendant: Fei exclusive. +5 Ether/Ether Def.
 Same effect as Holy Pendant.
 Initial equip on Fei.
 - NisanCross: Fei exclusive. +32 Ether/Ether Def.
 Same effect as Holy Pendant.
-Dropped by Opiomorph
+Dropped by Ophiomorphous
 - CCracka GWhip: +90 Attack and Inflicts Fuel Leak on hit.
 Available to buy at Tammuz after Gate 2.
 - Lasher GWhip: +75 Attack and Inflicts Camera Damage on hit.
 Available to buy in Nisan after Gate 1.
 - Citan Jr Doll: Increases speed by 2.
 Available to buy in the Yggdrasil III in Disc 2 for 60000.